-- Core Factoring: The Oracle Processor Core Factor Table is not applicable for Authorized Cloud Environments (i.e., the Amazon and Microsoft clouds).
+- 1. Core Factoring: The Oracle Processor Core Factor Table is not applicable for Authorized Cloud Environments.
 This means that the required number of Oracle licenses will almost certainly increase significantly in comparison to the number required when running on-prem - 2.
 The need to use larger VMs in the public cloud in order to deliver the performance required by your database will require more core licenses - 3.
 Cloud vendor limitations or throttles on capacity and performance will often result in the need for more VMs (and therefore more licenses)